Copyright 2010 Showmen’s Guild Yorkshire.

 (The Committee)

-In 2000 the Committee decided to conduct a short inquiry into travelling Fairs as a result
+In 2000 the Committee decided to conduct a short inquiry into travelling Fairs as a result of representations that travelling

-and a suggestion that perhaps travelling Fairs were no longer relevant in an era of theme
+Showpeople were getting a raw deal in modern Britain, and a suggestion that perhaps travelling Fairs were no longer

-parks and computer games.
+relevant in an era of theme parks and computer games.

 The Committee’s terms of reference were: